Greyhound racing your thing? Perhaps not for long - NewsBreak

 Bruce Krueger said he has been making the 170-mile (274-kilometer) drive from Milwaukee to Dubuque.
 He doesn’t believe the dogs are mistreated.

-“I know some trainers, and they treat them like kings and queens,” Krueger said.
+“I know some trainers, and they treat them like kings and queens,” Krueger said.2 Triple shootings in KCK, hours apart, has the community reeling

 General Manager Brian Carpenter was 16 when he started working at the track in its second year and has remained 36 seasons until this, its final year.